 2. If you don’t want to run the risk, schedule your PCR test for travel with different labs so you can have the Covid test results ready before your trip.

-3. If you can, try a mail-in Covid test to avoid exposure to others.
-Amazon kits are cheap and accepted in many countries (RT-PCR).
+3. If you can, do a mail-in PCR Covid test for travel to avoid exposure to others.
+Many Amazon test kits are cheap and accepted in many countries (RT-PCR.)

 4. Stick to the molecular PCR test for the most accurate results.
 This is also the test most countries require to have a valid fit-to-fly COVID certificate.

 5. Check ahead to see if your insurance covers the test.
-Or plan what you’d have to pay out-of-pocket.
+Otherwise, plan what you’d have to pay out-of-pocket.

 7. Check if your destination requires a negative test to travel, as well as which type of test and if they require an official fit-to-fly COVID-19 travel certificate from the lab.
-You can check countries that are open to tourism and entry restrictions here.
+You can check the countries that are open to tourism and entry restrictions in our guide.

 8. Look into a pop-up site if you’re in a pinch.